 Measures and lifestyle changes to help treat incontinence

 - Pelvic floor exercises strengthen the pelvic floor muscles and can improve symptoms of stress and urge type incontinence.
-The exercises need to be done several times a day and it will usually take a couple of months before an improvement is seen.
-Referral to a specialist continence physiotherapist (known as a urotherapist) may be needed if the pelvic floor muscles are weak.
+The exercises need to be done several times a day and it usually takes a couple of months before an improvement is seen.
+Referral to a specialist continence physiotherapist (known as a urotherapist) may be needed if the pelvic floor muscles are particularly weak

-- Toileting techniques: It is important to sit on the toilet properly with the feet on the floor or supported and to allow adequate time to empty the bladder.
-Double voiding can help to promote better bladder emptying - after urinating, walk around the bathroom, then sit on the toilet again, which will often result in a second void.
+- It is important to learn good toileting techniques, like sitting on the toilet properly with your feet on the floor or supported and to allow adequate time to empty the bladder.
+Double voiding can help to promote better bladder emptying - after urinating, walk around the bathroom, then sit on the toilet again, which will often result in a second void

 If you have already tried these measures without success, consult your healthcare team, who may recommended trying a product or different treatment path.
 Once you have a professional diagnosis, the SecuriCare team can offer ongoing support, product advice and home delivery for your supplies.
 Just give them a call (on 0800 585 125 for new customers, or 0800 318 965 if you already use SecuriCare), or click the link below to find out more about the service.

 You might also like to read some of the stories written by other people with incontinence, who share their personal experiences in our blog.